 Our selection process for bringing teachers onto our team is thorough and includes multiple rounds of interviews, auditions, shadowing veteran teachers, a background check and reference calls.
 This is to ensure that our greatest asset (that’s YOU) has the best experience.
 There is a huge difference between having a skill and having the ability to teach that skill.
 We work hard to find people who have both.
 The result of all of this effort is that our team of teachers is experienced, talented, inspiring, fun and great at teaching kids and adults alike.

 We have a spring and winter recital each year, usually in May and December.
 Students are not required to participate but are highly encouraged to sign up.
-There is a $25 fee to cover the cost of the venue, staffing and refreshments.
+There is a $25 fee to cover the cost of the venue and staffing expenses.
 Details about our recitals, like what to wear and where to go, can be found here.

 Just like prepping for going to work or school, there are items that you or your child will need in order to have the best chance at a successful lesson experience.
 Our studios are equipped with many of the materials you’ll need as a beginner student, like music books, drumsticks, tuners or guitar strings.
 We also carry a variety of beginner and intermediate instruments like Casio Keyboards, Ludwig Drum Kits, Orange Amps and Alvarez guitars and ukuleles at very affordable prices.
 Visit our studios to check them out in person.